2022 Saada prison airstrike: Background

 Since 2014, Yemen has been in a civil war between the UN-recognized government forces and members of the Houthi movement, leading to an intervention by a Saudi–led coalition against the Houthis.

 On 17 January 2022, Houthi forces drone struck the Emirati capital of Abu Dhabi, killing three civilians and provoking international condemnation.

 Airstrike

 On 21 January 2022, an airstrike hit a prison in the city of Saada in Yemen, killing at least 87 people and injuring more than 266 others.
+The prison was a detention center for migrant workers.

-Fighter jets from the Saudi-led coalition bombed a makeshift prison in Saada province, killing at least 87 prisoners.
+Fighter jets from the Saudi-led coalition bombed a makeshift prison in Saada Governorate, killing at least 87 prisoners.
 Those injured in the attack are still being rescued and those killed recovered from the rubble and medical aid is being provided.
 According to the report, 2500 prisoners were present in the jail at the time of the attack while rescue operations are still going on at the site.

 The coalition denied targeting the detention center.